nsbgn/thumbledore/README.md

 `backspace`.
 Exotic keyboards can remedy this, but lack portability.

-`thumbledore` is a 42-key layout that is meant for keyboards like the Corne, but that *also* fits within the constraints of a laptop keyboard.
+`thumbledore` is a 42-key layout that is meant for keyboards like the Corne, but that *also* fits broadly within the constraints of a laptop keyboard.

 -   **Each finger travels one key at most.** Your thumbs pick up the slack.
 -   **Easy to remember.** There is only one additional layer for